 The Durham University Biodiversity Survey offers all staff and students the opportunity to participate in a survey of the plants, animals and fungi found within the estate.

-Staff and students can upload their records of plants, animals and fungi to the Durham University Biodiversity web site, where lists of everything found will be compiled.
-This site will also contain a regular newsletter, information on short nature trails around the university estate and details of lunchtime guided walks to help staff and students hone their wildlife identification skills.
+Staff and students can upload their records of plants, animals and fungi to the Durham University Biodiversity website, where lists of everything found will be compiled.
+This site will also contain information on short nature trails around the University Estate.

 The objectives of the survey are to increase awareness of members of the university to the biodiversity on our doorstep, foster greater appreciation of this resource and encourage its conservation, for the benefit of all who live and work in Durham City.